ekristen/prometheus-client/README.md

 Labels are now the secondard argument to most metrics, having labels first, just didn't make sense for node.js.

-## Major Changes in V3

-There is no more built in HTTP server.
-The HTTP handler is still available if you'd like to use it but it makes certain assumptions.
-Like the url will match `/metrics`.

-You can grab the metric output manually now by calling `getMetrics` on the instantiated Prometheus Client object.

-Version 3 is published as the `next` tag in npm registry.
-Needs some more testing before officially releasing it.

 ## Usage

 ### Getting Started